 Effective 1 July 2018, the "net" version of the indicative benchmark replaced the "gross" version of the indicative benchmark.
 The "net" version of the indicative benchmark assumes the reinvestment of dividends after the deduction of withholding taxes applicable to the country where the dividend is paid; as such, the returns of the new benchmark are more representative of the returns experienced by investors in foreign issuers.
 Historical benchmark performance has been restated accordingly.

 Largest Top Detractor^

-Ben Griffiths is the portfolio manager for the European Smaller Companies Equity Strategy in the International Equity Division, covering European small-cap stocks and co-portfolio manager of the International Small-Cap Equity Strategy.
+Ben Griffiths is the lead portfolio manager for the International Small-Cap Equity Strategy and the Europe Smaller Companies Equity Strategy in the International Equity Division.
 Ben is a vice president of T. Rowe Price Group, Inc., and T. Rowe Price International Ltd.

-Ben’s investment experience began in 1999, and he has been with T. Rowe Price since 2006, beginning in the Equity Division.
+Ben’s investment experience began in 1999, and he has been with T. Rowe Price since 2006, beginning as a research analyst in the Equity Division.
 Prior to this, Ben was employed by Baillie Gifford as an investment manager.

-Ben earned a B.A. in investment analysis from Stirling University and an M.Eng. in engineering science from Oxford University.
+Ben earned a diploma in investment analysis from the University of Stirling and an M.Eng. in engineering science from Oxford University.
 Ben also has earned the Chartered Financial Analyst® designation.

 CFA® and Chartered Financial Analyst® are registered trademarks owned by CFA Institute.